Greater fairy armadillo

 The greater fairy armadillo (Calyptophractus retusus), also known as Burmeister's armadillo or the Chacoan fairy armadillo, is a species of armadillo in the family Chlamyphoridae.
 It is found in Argentina, Bolivia, and Paraguay.
 Its natural habitats are subtropical or tropical dry shrubland and subtropical or tropical dry lowland grassland.
 It is threatened by habitat loss and persecution.

 It is the only species in the genus Calyptophractus.
+And one of the two fairy armadillos (Chlamyphorinae), the other being the pink fairy armadillo Chlamyphorus truncatus.

 Description

-The greater fairy armadillo is a small species, growing to a length of from 140 to 175 mm with a tail about 35 mm long and weighing up to a kilogram (2.2 lb).
+The greater fairy armadillo is a small species, growing to a length of from 140 to 175 mm with a tail about 35 mm long and weighing up to 1 kg.
 Like other armadillos it has bands of armour on its dorsal (upper) surface but, in common with the pink fairy armadillo Chlamyphorus truncatus but unlike most other armadillos, these bands are fused to its pelvis and spine.
 They are soft in texture and are linked together with skin which gives flexibility to the body.
 They come to an abrupt end at the rear of the body.
 The ventral surface is clad in dense, woolly hair and there are some sparse hairs on the dorsal surface as well.
 The forefeet are scoop-shaped and have curved claws, and the hind feet have sharp claws for burrowing.